hordurk/DiveLogSync-Lightroom-Plugin/README.md

 - Diving Log (Tested with exports from 6.0)
 - Shearwater Desktop

+Other supported formats (non-xml):
+- CSV text files from DiverLog
+- DAN DL7 ZXU files (tested with files from Shearwater Desktop, MacDive and DiverLog)

 In development:
 - UDDF (not properly tested yet)
 - UDCF